graphql-aspnet/graphql-aspnet.github.io/docs/types/enums.md

 ```

 :::caution
 An excluded enum value is not just hidden, its NOT part of the schema.
-Any attempt to use it as a value in a query will result in a validation error.
+Any attempt to use it as a value in a query, a variable or as a result from a field resolution will cause a validation error.
 :::

 ## Custom Type Name

-Like with other graph types use the `[GraphType]` attribute to indicate a custom name for the enumeration in the graph.
+Like with other graph types, use the `[GraphType]` attribute to indicate a custom name for the enum in the schema.

 ```csharp title="DonutType.cs"